Apartment Maintenance 101: Key Ways to Improve Cost Savings

 • Walk-ups: Smaller storied apartments may not have elevators.
 In these instances, staircases should be clean, dry and well-lit to avoid accidents.

-• Duplexes, triplexes and fourplexes: In units with separate entrances, every unit should be considered an individual residence to be inspected and maintained accordingly.
+• Duplexes, triplexes and fourplexes: In housing units with separate entrances, every unit should be considered an individual residence to be inspected and maintained accordingly.

 Different Kinds of Apartment Maintenance Workers

 Three types of apartment maintenance workers are frequently involved in apartment upkeep.
 These include apartment maintenance supervisors, apartment maintenance managers and apartment maintenance technicians.
-Keeping up an apartment is a time-consuming undertaking, so each apartment maintenance job covers a different subset of tasks.
+Keeping up an apartment is a time-consuming undertaking, so each apartment maintenance job role covers a different subset of tasks.

-What Does an Apartment Maintenance Supervisor Do?
+Apartment Maintenance Supervisor

 Large facilities that rely on multiple maintenance service technicians require apartment supervisors to keep operations running smoothly.
 They oversee inspections, maintenance schedules and daily tasks.
 Today, many apartment maintenance supervisors rely on computerized maintenance management systems (CMMS) like Coast to streamline their workflow and meet resident service requests as promptly as possible.

-What Does an Apartment Maintenance Manager Do?
+Apartment Maintenance Manager

 Apartment maintenance managers are in charge of hiring and managing maintenance teams.
-Properties should budget for two full-time technicians per 100 units, and the manager’s role is to plan, schedule and assign work orders for the techs they oversee.
-In facilities with fewer than 100 units, it’s common to hire a maintenance worker with a few years of experience in management to coordinate and perform the work independently.
+Properties should budget for two full-time technicians per 100 housing units, and the manager’s role is to plan, schedule and assign work orders for the techs they oversee.
+In facilities with fewer than 100 units, it’s common to hire an apartment maintenance worker with a few years of experience in management to coordinate and perform the work independently.

-What Does an Apartment Maintenance Technician Do?
+Apartment Maintenance Technician

 Most Common Apartment Maintenance Strategies